 The Alhambra Palace

-Set against the backdrop of the Sierra Nevada mountains, the Alhambra Palace and its beautiful Generalife gardens was the seat of Granada's Nasrid emirs.
-A love letter to Moorish culture, the Alhambra is one of Spain's most visited places and requires booking weeks in advance. - Book tickets here
+Set against the backdrop of the Sierra Nevada mountains, the Alhambra Palace and its beautiful Generalife gardens were the seat of Granada’s Nasrid emirs.
+A love letter to Moorish culture, the Alhambra is one of Spain’s most visited places and requires booking weeks in advance. – Book tickets here

 Containing a mixture of Christian and Mudéjar architecture, the Real Alcázar in Seville is spectacularly beautiful in every way.
 In fact, so beautiful that it was the setting for the fictional land of Dorne in HBO’s popular Game of Thrones. – Book tickets here

 Once the great Mosque of Cordoba, the Mezquita is a place of great beauty and serenity despite the crowds of people who gaze at its glory.
 At the time of its construction, Cordoba was one of Europe’s most enlightened cities and a place where Muslims, Christians, and Jews lived in harmony. – Book tickets here